git-jamesfrench/WindowsPanther/README.md

 - [ ] Optimal registry configuration

 ## Installation
-To use Windows Panther, you need to install windows using a physical device (USB stick).
+With an installation device (Flashdrive):
-- Create an installation on a USB stick using [Microsoft Tool](https://www.microsoft.com/fr-fr/software-download/windows11).
+- Create an installation on a Flashdrive using [Microsoft Tool](https://www.microsoft.com/fr-fr/software-download/windows11).
-- Drag & drop the `autounattend.xml` file and the `resources` folder inside your installation device.
+- Drag & drop the `autounattend.xml` file and the `$OEM$` folder inside your installation device.
 - Start your pc.
+> [!NOTE]
+> You can put the files inside an .iso and it will work but it will not be explained.

 ## Contribute
 Contribute if you want!